IVF. Day three and day five embryos. TESA. Blastocyst. ICSI. Assisted hatching.

-This process is called fertilization and it takes place in the embryology lab.
+This process of fertilization takes place in the embryology lab.
 An embryologist uses a process known as intracytoplasmic sperm injection (ICSI) to inject a single spermatozoon into an egg.

 Note: Some labs may choose not to do ICSI depending on a number of factors.
 There are some risks associated with the procedure.
 However, it has become the industry standard in recent years because of its overall higher success rate.

-After fertilization, the embryos are cultured in incubators that are designed to mimic the environment of the human fallopian tube, using a careful balance of carbon dioxide, oxygen, and key nutrients to support growth.
+After fertilization, the embryos are cultured in incubators.
+These mimic the environment of the human fallopian tube, using a careful balance of carbon dioxide, oxygen, and key nutrients to support growth.

 Note: Standard practices vary from clinic to clinic.
-This information is intended to provide a general overview of the process for informational purposes.
+This information intends to provide a general overview of the process for informational purposes.
 For specifics on how your clinic operates, please speak with your client care specialist.

 What you’ll hear from your clinic: Almost all clinics provide a report following fertilization.
-This report will let you know how many eggs were fertilized
+This report informs you of how many eggs were fertilized